dlodola/public/docs/_posts/2021-04-12-Draft-test.md

 ### Serialize

-to ESRI ascii or [Rasterio](https://rasterio.readthedocs.io/en/latest/)
+to ESRI ascii or

+Alternatively you can use the excellent [Rasterio](https://rasterio.readthedocs.io/en/latest/) library and serialize to a wide array of grid types.
+Rasterio also handles spatial reference.
+Give it a go!

 ## Where next?